Had a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the Congressional Black Caucasians.

 And they're teaching to build activists.

-And in the communist publication, they call the schools the universities, they call them communiversities.
+And in the communist publication, they call the schools, the universities, they call them communiversities.

-So this is like you were describing a little while ago.
+So this is, like you were describing a little while ago, this is a communist movement that's been basically unopposed.

-They feel they're winning in their own literature, they say they're gonna win elections and get power legally.
+In their own literature, they say they're going to win elections and get power legally.

-And this is why you see young people gravitating toward Marxism socialism, perhaps without even realizing.
+And this is why you see young people gravitating toward Marxism, socialism, perhaps without even realizing.

-So I've been describing this as a slow motion coup.
+So I've been describing this as a slow-motion coup.

 It's revolution by evolution.

-And one of the ways they do it too is political correctness, which is Marxist mind control.
+And one of the ways they do it, too, is political correctness, which is Marxist mind control.

 Oh, yeah.

-Censorship in addition to all of that.
+That's just pure censorship in addition to all of that.

-It was a real tough sell because there was an evil empire back then, and that evil empire was the Soviet Union, and it was there were real people that led it.
+It was a real tough sell because there was an evil empire back then.

-Accuse what you just did here, Jimmy, of the modern-day Democrat Party of actually being communist and advancing communist agenda, it was a tough sell because nobody wanted to believe that we actually had people in this country that loved the Soviet Union and wanted to turn us into it.
+It was a tough sell because nobody wanted to believe that we actually had people in this country that loved the Soviet Union and wanted to turn us into it.

 It was guaranteed to fail because of that.